 Caching tags If the template specified in the Citrix Hypervisor connector configuration has any tags, then those tags are carried over to any virtual machine cloned from that template.
 All packaging virtual machines or published layered images are tagged with the same tags that the template has.
 Also, the Citrix Hypervisor connector adds three tags.

 - App Layering - All virtual machines created by the Citrix Hypervisor connector can be found by this tag regardless of their purpose or image.

 - Purpose Tag - All packaging machines are tagged with App Layering Packaging Machine while all published layered image virtual machines are tagged with App Layering Published Images.

 - Image or Layer Name - All packaging machines are tagged with the layer name for the layer for which they are generated, while all published layered images are tagged with the template image name.
-If you are using XenCenter, you can view your virtual machines by tag by selecting the “Organization Views” and then select “By Tag”.
+If you are using XenCenter, you can view your virtual machines by tag by selecting Organization Views and then selecting By Tag.

 Citrix Hypervisor Clusters The Citrix Hypervisor Connector does not yet work correctly with Citrix Hypervisor clusters.
 If the host specified in the configuration is part of a cluster, then it must be the master host in the cluster for the connector to work.
-However, this means that any time the master Citrix Hypervisor host goes down and a new master is elected, the Citrix Hypervisor configuration must be updated.
+However, this means that anytime the master Citrix Hypervisor host goes down and a new master is elected, the Citrix Hypervisor configuration must be updated.

 Create a Connector Configuration

-To enter values:
+To enter the values:

 - Enter the first three Connector fields manually.
-After validating the credentials in those fields, you can select values for the remaining fields from drop-down menus.
+After validating the credentials in those fields, you can select values for the remaining fields from the drop-down menus.

 - To enter values manually, click to put the cursor in the field and type the value, making sure that the case matches the value in Citrix Hypervisor.